 Can genetics affect my cholesterol levels?

 Yes, your family history can affect your cholesterol.
-Genetic factors might make you more likely to have high cholesterol.
-So, diet and family health are important.
+Your genes might tend to pass down high cholesterol.
+So, diet and family health are essential.

-Do I need to avoid eggs completely if I have high cholesterol?
+Do I need to avoid eggs altogether if I have high cholesterol?

 No, you don’t have to give up eggs.
 Just eat them in moderation.
 Eggs are good for you and won’t hurt your cholesterol for most people.